Recognising the true ROI of business branding

 Think about the last time you walked into a Starbucks coffee house and ordered a coffee.
 The power of branding is what’s making you pay what would otherwise be considered way over the odds for these products.

-Brewed coffee is, by definition, commodities, and there is very little you can do to add value to them.
+Brewed coffee is, by definition, a commodity, and there is very little you can do to add value to them.
 In this instance, business branding provides a tangible ROI as it paves the way for companies to increase profits through higher price points.

 Branding encourages loyalty